RossWittenberg/mondo-test/README.md

 The CMS can be accessed via the navigation bar (revealed when 'hamburger' is clicked) or directly at **https://mondo-test.herokuapp.com/mondo/backend**

-Upon attempting the access the CMS portion of the application, a user will be prompted to login with existing admin credentials or create a new admin account.
+Upon attempting to access the CMS portion of the application, a user will be prompted to login with existing admin credentials or create a new admin account.
 For this feature I used 'Devise', a very popular authentication/authorization gem.

 In order to view part 2 of this assignment, one will have to [create an admin account](https://mondo-test.herokuapp.com/admins/sign_up).
 The email used does not need to be a working address.